|

 Chapter five is relatively new and contains incoherent discussion of role of IT in speeding up the elimination of competitive advantage between commercial rivals.
 Carr correctly claims that IT technology is easily replicatable but forget to note that this is now typical for the all industries.
 Borrowing something the competitor created is already faster a end cheaper that creating a new product.
 But reality is more complex that Carr description of it.
 I would like to remind Carr Wal-Mart successful lawsuit against Amazon, where it proved that Amazon lured key specialists in order to replicate Wal-Mart IT processes.
 He also praise the "screwdriver" approach to building PC and servers citing Dell's advantage in direct order systems.
 I would like to remind him that Dell is now opening retails outlets and is selling computers via Wal-Mart and Sams club.
 Also Dell itself proved to be not immune to the 'race to the bottom' and is now suffering both from HP (which sell its products mainly via retail) and from Acer.
 The latter undercut its costs in ultraportable laptops area (Eeee).

 Chapter six contain a very superficial discussion of why IT projects fail, and high number of failures convinces Carr that this waist of resources should be stopped and companies should buy off the shelf software.
+It did not come to his mind that high level of failures is correlated with tremendous complexity of the projects.
 That's extremely naive but that's typical for the whole book.
-Carr also repeats his standard three recommendations ("spend less", "follow, don't lead" and "focus more on vulnerabilities then opportunities" ) with basically the same (false and superficial, see below) argumentation as in the article.
+Carr also repeats his standard three recommendations ("spend less", "follow, don't lead" and "focus more on vulnerabilities then opportunities" ) -- basically the same (false and superficial, see below) argumentation as in the article.

 Chapter seven touches the influence of IT on productivity.